-Value Meaning

-Block_Svc_Ints Service interrupts in the virtual machine even if the

-virtual machine is blocked.
+Value Meaning Block_Svc_Ints Service interrupts in the virtual machine even if the virtual machine is blocked.

-Block\Svc\If\Ints\Locked Service interrupts in the virtual machine even if the irtual machine is blocked and the virtual machine does not currently have interrupts enabled.
+Block_Svc_If_Ints_Locked Service interrupts in the virtual machine even if the virtual machine is blocked and the VMStat_V86IntsLocked flag is set.
+Block_Enable_Ints Service interrupts in the virtual machine even if the virtual machine does not currently have interrupts enabled.
 This forces interrupts to be enabled.
-This value is only relevant if either Block\Svc\Ints or

-VMStat\V86IntsLocked flag is set.

-Block\Enable\Ints Service interrupts in the virtual machine even if the unless another virtual machine has higher priority.
+This value is only relevant if either Block_Svc_Ints or Block_Svc_If_Ints_Locked is set.
+Block_Poll Do not switch away from the blocked virtual machine unless another virtual machine has higher priority.